johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 ### Docker Setup Instructions

+With .tar files

+Please use the following commands within this folder to run the application through docker:

+Download the Dockers Containers folders and then open up a terminal

+in the terminal please cd into the Docker Containers folder and use the following commands:

+`docker load -i frontend.tar`
+`docker load -i backend.tar`
+`docker-compose up`

 # Design Choice and Technology Usage
 I made use of HTML, CSS and JavaScript to handle the frontend functionality as well as styling the frontend.